averkinderen/mscloud.github.io/_posts/2020-05-08-Update-API-in-APIM-from-Azure-Devops.md

   - APIM
 ---

-One of my customers is on a journey to re-architect old on-premises web application to more modern webApps using APIs.
+One of my customers is on a journey to re-architect old on-premises web applications to more modern webApps using APIs.
 All APIs should use Azure DevOps CI/CD pipelines and will only be exposed through Azure API Management Service.
 We wanted to ensure that every time a developer has released a new build the API definition in APIM would get updated.

-The challenge was that if a new build was created and released, the Swagger file of the webAPP would be updated but not the API definition of the API in APIM.
-Once you [import and publish](https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api) an API it will not be updated automatically.
+The challenge was that if a new build was created and released, the Swagger file of the APIapp would be updated but not the API definition of the API in APIM.
+Once you [import and publish](https://docs.microsoft.com/en-us/azure/api-management/import-and-publish#-import-and-publish-a-backend-api) an API in APIM it will not be updated automatically.
 So, even though the developers released a new build, the consumers would still consume the older version of the API published in APIM.
-So, if we have 10 APIs with each 3 environments and we do, let's say, 5 releases a week that's 150 manual updates to APIM.
+If we have 10 APIs with each 3 environments and we do, let's say, 5 releases a week that's 150 manual updates to APIM.

 *If we have continuous deployments for our webApps, we want continuous deployments for our APIM as well.*

 ## Introduction

-On some weeks we might have a couple of new builds and releases done.
 The release contains 3 stages to deploy to DEV, UAT and Production respectively as seen in the diagram below:

 ![AZDO]({{ site.url }}/assets/images/2020-05-08-APIM-AZDO-APIM.png)

-We first looked at the [APIM DevOps Resource kit](https://github.com/Azure/azure-api-management-devops-resource-kit).
+We first looked at the [APIM DevOps Resource kit](https://github.com/Azure/azure-api-management-devops-resource-kit) to keep the APIs in sync.
 But that was overly complicated for what we wanted to achieve.
 A quick search in the Azure DevOps marketplace revealed the following extensions from [Stephan Eyskens](https://marketplace.visualstudio.com/items?itemName=stephane-eyskens.apim).

 ## Setup the pipeline